 Misty day here in Seattle, but that’s OK, everything is very green and we love it.

-When we’re young, really young, we never hesitated in asking about something we didn’t understand.
-For some reason as adults we’re trained (socially) to not ask questions – because it might reveal that we *don’t know* something.
+When we’re young – really young – we never hesitate in asking about something we don’t understand.
+For some reason as adults, we’re trained (socially) to not ask questions – because it might reveal that we *don’t know* something.
 Isn’t that odd?

 One of the best tools we have at our disposal to try and “get it” – asking questions – in a lot of professional settings is promoted as “weak”.